-With Japan on the crest of the economic miracle, the president of Sony Akio Morita and the Japanese Transport Minister Shintaro Ishihara they launched a manifesto, a kind of prophecy.
-The document, finally released in 1989, had something in it that might worry CIA officials.
+With Japan on the crest of the economic miracle, the president of Sony Akio Morita and the Japanese Transport Minister Shintaro Ishihara they launched a manifesto, a sort of prophecy.
+The document, eventually made public in 1989, had something in it that would worry CIA officials.
 What it was?

-At the time, the authors of this paper noted, the American and Soviet superpowers had become "dependent on the initiative of the Japanese people in developing new technologies".
-An example above all: the production (in which the land of the Rising Sun excelled) of semiconductor chips.
-For Morita and Ishihara, this would mark "the end of Caucasian-developed modernity" and the emergence of "a new era" led by Japanese technological supremacy.
-They weren't all wrong at the time.
+At the time, the authors of this document noted, the American and Soviet superpowers had become “dependent on the initiative of the Japanese people in the development of new technologies.”
+An example above all: the production (in which the country of the Land of the Rising Sun excelled) of semiconductor chips.
+For Morita and Ishihara, this would mark “the end of Caucasian-developed modernity” and the emergence of “an era of new genesis” driven by Japanese technological supremacy.
+They weren't wrong at the time.
 Ok, but what does the fax have to do with it?
 Now I tell you.

 Let's go fast.

-2021: Japan's high-tech image is crumbling a bit.
-It is a country that is still debating about robots, yes: but to make the elderly work beyond retirement age.
-"Japan needs a software update," says the New York Times as well.
-THE EIGHTY YEAR OLD IT Minister of the country, Naokazu Takemoto, was mocked for his inability to keep a functioning website.
+2021: Japan's high-tech image is falling apart a bit.
+It's a country that still debates robots, yes: but to make the elderly work beyond retirement age.
+“Japan needs a software update,” even says the New York Times.
+THE 80-YEAR-OLD IT Minister of the country, Naokazu Takemoto, was mocked for his inability to keep a functioning website.
 Japan, it seems, is lagging behind in the global rush to digitize, despite being home to Panasonic and Mitsubishi, bullet trains and neon-lit urban life.

-"In Japan, as in other Confucian countries, there is no contrast between modernity and antiquity," says the iamatologist and communication specialist.
-John DePalma.
-"For this reason, alongside the very advanced technology, it is easy to find approaches that we would consider antiquated, such as resistances on the reduction of use of cash, or the Hanko, a personal stamp required to validate documents or open bank accounts.
-On the other hand, if an eighty-year-old holds the role of Minister of Technology it is because, even if it seems absurd to us, in Japan many offices are held not by merit, but by seniority.
-In a world that runs very fast, this gap inevitably leads to problems for companies and for the state machine. ".
+“In Japan, as in other Confucian countries, there is no contrast between modernity and antiquity,” says the iamatologist and communication specialist John DePalma.
+“This is why, alongside cutting-edge technology, it is easy to find approaches that we would consider antiquated, such as resistance to the reduction of use of cash, or the Hanko, a personal stamp needed to validate documents or open bank accounts.
+On the other hand, if an eighty-year-old holds the role of Minister of Technology it is because, even if it seems absurd to us, in Japan many positions are held not on merit, but on seniority.
+In a world that runs very fast, this gap inevitably leads to problems for businesses and the state machine."

 The fax.
 Why do they find it so surprising?
 No: because I find it so surprising.

-We might ask together why Japanese companies have patiently stood by their humming fax machines.
-But maybe that's not the right question to ask.
+We might wonder together why Japanese companies have stood patiently by their whirring fax machines.
+But maybe it's not the right question to ask ourselves.
 Maybe we should really ask ourselves: why do we find this so surprising?
-That is: why does the equation "Japan equals high technology" persist so tenaciously, despite the evidence to the contrary?
+That is: why does the equation “Japan equals high technology” persist so tenaciously, despite evidence to the contrary?

 An obvious culprit is "techno-orientalism".

 Orientalism, the romanticization of the East in the eyes of the West.
 The East as a place of exoticism and mystical wisdom.
-Something like that happened.
-The burgeoning Japanese microelectronics industry has opened a new path to the orientalist fantasy: techno-orientalism, or the idea that the east could represent an exotic and technoscientific future.
-Think about how shimmering neon-lit Tokyo helped inspire the Blade Runner aesthetic.
+Something like this happened.
+Japan's thriving microelectronics industry opened up a new avenue for orientalist imagination: techno-Orientalism, or the idea that the East could represent an exotic, technoscientific future.
+Think about how glittering neon-lit Tokyo helped inspire the aesthetic of Blade Runner.

-There is a deeper story, intertwined with modern imperialism, which feeds our idea of contemporary Japan.
-The fantasy of advanced technological development has long been central to defining Japan's national identity as "modern", relative to both its Asian neighbors and the West.
+There is a deeper history, intertwined with modern imperialism, that fuels our idea of contemporary Japan.
+The fantasy of advanced technological development has long been central to defining Japanese national identity as “modern,” relative to both its Asian neighbors and the West.

 The "new" Japanese identity: Oitsuke oikose

-It was no coincidence that when Akio and Shintarō talked about the rise of Japan in 1989, they framed it as "the end of modernity developed by the Caucasians".
-Japan entered the modern international order by looking (literally) at the cannons mounted on American steamers.
-In post-war negotiations, the Western imperial powers impressed Japan with their overwhelming mechanical power, reinforced by a "technology-based ideology of domination."
+It was no coincidence that when Akio and Shintarō spoke in 1989 about the rise of Japan, they framed it as “the end of modernity developed by Caucasians.”
+Japan entered the modern international order by looking (literally) at the cannons mounted on American steamships.
+In post-war negotiations, Western imperial powers imprinted their overwhelming mechanical might on Japan, buttressed by a “technology-based ideology of domination.”

-In response, technological development has become the top of Japan's national agenda.
-In one slogan, "Oitsuke oikose" (recover and overcome) there was this whole project.
-The goal was to create indigenous industries, infrastructure and military capabilities that would ultimately offer Japan parity or even superiority over the West.
+In response, technological development has become the top item on Japan's national agenda.
+In one slogan, “Oitsuke oikose” (recover and overcome) there was this whole project.
+The goal was to create native industries, infrastructure, and military capabilities that would ultimately offer Japan parity or even superiority over the West.

 Technology was an old thing, though.
 Like the fax in 1936.

-This "techno-nationalism", however, also served as a fundamental reason for the imperial expansion of Japan.
-In the late 30s, Japanese engineers referred to their work in the puppet state of Manchuria as "gijutsu hōkoku", or "service to the country through technology".
+This “techno-nationalism”, however, also served as a fundamental reason for Japan's imperial expansion.
+In the late 30s, Japanese engineers referred to their work in the puppet state of Manchuria as “gijutsu hōkoku,” or “service to the country through technology.”
 One of Japan's first and most significant investments in faxing took place in 1936, on the occasion of the Berlin Olympics that year.
-A telephoto network was established between Tokyo and Berlin to transmit not only images of the event, but also a photo letter illustrated by Hitler to Nippon Electric.
+A telephoto network was established between Tokyo and Berlin to transmit not only images of the event, but also an illustrated photo letter from Hitler to Nippon Electric.

-Soon after, in 1941, the Japanese Planning Agency outlined its vision of how Japanese engineering combined with raw materials would free Japan from the dominance of Western technologies.
+Shortly thereafter, in 1941, the Japanese Planning Agency outlined its vision of how Japanese engineering combined with raw materials would liberate Japan from the dominance of Western technologies.

 A hard-to-die dream

-This national fantasy, a projection of what Japan could or should have become at the state and industry level, persisted throughout Japan's technological rise of the 80s.
+This national fantasy, a projection of what Japan could or should become at the level of state and industry, persisted throughout Japan's technological rise of the 80s.
 Just as the fax was enjoying its heyday.
-But the exuberant, very long post-war bubble would have burst.
+But the exuberant, very long post-war bubble would burst.

-During the "lost decade" of the 90s, the Japanese economy went into recession.
+During the “lost decade” of the 90s, the Japanese economy entered a recession.

 Fax is a symptom

-Population aging and marked gender and income inequalities have become the subject of daily headlines.
+The aging population and marked gender and income disparities have become the topic of daily headlines.
 Loneliness more and more widespread and rampant it transforms society for the worse.
-From this point of view, "slow" digitization is just one of the symptoms of a general malaise that has gripped the country since the end of its economic miracle.
-Yet, even now that the gap between fantasy and reality has widened, the high-tech image of Japan has remained an integral part of the popular imagination.
+From this point of view, "slow" digitalisation is just one of the symptoms of a general malaise that has gripped the country since the end of its economic miracle.
+Yet even now, as the gap between fantasy and reality has widened, Japan's high-tech image has remained an integral part of the popular imagination.

-The persistence of this image is obvious: after all, technological prowess has been a fundamental part of Japan's national identity for over a century.
+The persistence of this image is obvious: after all, technological prowess has been a fundamental part of Japanese national identity for over a century.